-Book 1 of the Meditations, discussed on Monday, conveys very powerfully Marcus' affection for those who have shared his life and helped him understand the qualities that are really worthwhile in a human life.
+Book 1 of the Meditations conveys very powerfully Marcus' affection for those who have shared his life and helped him understand the qualities that are really worthwhile in a human life.
 Thoughtful and affectionate care for others figures prominently in the qualities he picks out in the individuals he remembers in this way.